stijn26/angular-cli-starter/README.md

 # Angular-cli-starter

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.8.
++This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.2

 ## Install instructions

 1. Clone the project
 2. Run npm install

 ## Linter

 Tslint needs to be installed globally: `npm install -g tslint` When using Visual Code, install the tslint addon to have a instant-linter when writing code.
 Other IDE's should have a similar addon.